Amendments to the Constitution of Canada

 Before 1982, modifying the Constitution of Canada primarily meant amending the British North America Act, 1867.
 Unlike most other constitutions, however, the Act had no amending formula; instead, changes were enacted through Acts of the Parliament of the United Kingdom (or "Imperial Parliament") called the British North America Acts.

-Other Commonwealth countries had taken over the authority for constitutional amendment after the Statute of Westminster 1931, but at the time, Canada decided to allow the Parliament of the United Kingdom to retain the power "temporarily."
-With the Constitution Act, 1982, Canada took over the authority to amend its own constitution, achieving full sovereignty.
+Other Commonwealth countries had taken over the authority for constitutional amendment after the Statute of Westminster 1931, but at the time, Canada decided to allow the Parliament of the United Kingdom to retain the power "temporarily".
 Between 1931 and 1982, the federal government, on behalf of the House of Commons of Canada and the Senate, would issue an address to the British government requesting an amendment.
 The request would include a resolution containing the desired amendments, which in turn were always passed by the British Parliament with little or no debate.

+With the Constitution Act, 1982, Canada took over the authority to amend its own constitution, achieving full sovereignty.
+Since then, amendments to the Constitution of Canada have been made using one of five amending formulas requiring consent of some combination of the House of Commons, Senate, and provincial legislatures.

-Amendment formula
+Amendment formulas

-As part of the patriation of the Constitution in 1982 an amending formula was adopted in sections 38 to 49 of the Constitution Act, 1982.
+As part of the patriation of the constitution in 1982 an amending formula was adopted in sections 38 to 49 of the Constitution Act, 1982.

-According this act, the amendment procedure is composed of different categories, depending on the part of the constitution to be amended.
+According to this act, the amendment procedure is composed of different categories, depending on the part of the constitution to be amended.

-Category 1: unanimous consent required
+Unanimous consent amendments

-There are some parts of the Constitution that can be modified only with the unanimous consent of all the provinces plus the two Houses of Parliament.
+There are some parts of the constitution that can be modified only with the unanimous consent of all the provinces plus the two Houses of Parliament.
 This formula is contained in section 41 of the Constitution Act, 1982, and is known as the "unanimity formula".
 It is reserved for the following matters:

-Category 2: "7/50 formula" required
+"7/50 formula" amendments

-For some constitutional provisions, amendments can be passed only if identical resolutions are adopted by the House of Commons, the Senate and two-thirds or more of the provincial legislative assemblies (i.e. at least seven) representing at least 50 per cent of the national population.
+For some constitutional provisions, amendments can be passed only if identical resolutions are adopted by the House of Commons, the Senate and two-thirds or more of the provincial legislative assemblies (i.e. at least seven) representing at least 50 per cent of the total population of the provinces.
 This formula, which is outlined in section 38 of the Constitution Act, 1982, is officially referred to as the "general amendment procedure" and is known colloquially as the "7/50 formula".
 It is the amendment formula that applies when the amendment does not fall into any other category.

 Once the procedure for the adoption of the amendment is followed successfully, the amendment is formalized as a proclamation of the Governor General in Council.
-Officially, therefore, the Constitution is amended by Proclamation, and the issue of the Proclamation requires prior approval by resolutions of the House of Commons, the Senate, and the necessary number of provincial legislative assemblies.
+Officially, therefore, the constitution is amended by Proclamation, and the issue of the Proclamation requires prior approval by resolutions of the House of Commons, the Senate, and the necessary number of provincial legislative assemblies.

 The following matters are explicitly reserved to the "7/50 formula", by virtue of s.
 42: